mybbgroup/iPatrol/README.md

 - Restrict / IP ban duplicate registration attempts.
 - Restrict access for the visitors based on various geolocation conditions.
 - Ability to see all actions performed by iPatrol right inside Moderator Control Panel.
-- Automatically put the user account under moderation if new user (decided by making x legit posts) is posting a link.
-The moderation gets removed automatically after posting mentioned number of visible clean posts.

 ## External Dependency:
 - [IP-API](http://ip-api.com/) for geo-location detection